DoctorU/EDTracker_GUI_electronjs/COMMANDS.md

 Commands are grouped into "Common", "9x50 only", or "6050 only".

 ## Common

+Commands that are common to all the EDTrackers.

 ### H - Hello
 Request a 'hello' ping response.